Skill Demand Index

 Which roles need Process Improvement most:

-Operations positions drive 40% of demand.
-Other and Project Management also frequently list Process Improvement as a requirement.
-Skills commonly paired with Process Improvement include Project Management and Communication Skills.
+Other positions drive 29% of demand.
+Operations and Project Management also frequently list Process Improvement as a requirement.
+Skills commonly paired with Process Improvement include Project Management and Bachelor's degree.

 Depth Level Distribution